osvo/osvo/README.md

        src="https://raw.githubusercontent.com/osvo/osvo/github-breakout/images/breakout-light.svg" />
 </picture>

 Welcome to my corner of GitHub.
-I'm a passionate mathematician, currently pursuing my Master of Science at the **National University of Colombia**.
+I'm currently pursuing my Master of Science at the **National University of Colombia**.
 My goal is to connect abstract theory with practical solutions for engineering and scientific problems.

 ---